Nutrition and healthy eating is a multi-layered approach to wellness.

 The type of exercise you enjoy can be adjusted based on what’s comfortable and convenient for you.

 You may benefit more from water-based exercise.
-Moreover, it’s a gentler forms of exercise like yoga.
+Moreover, it’s a gentler form of exercise like yoga.

 Exercise is linked to diet in several ways.
 Here are some of them:

-- Getting regular exercises increases the rate at which you burn calories
+- Getting regular exercise increases the rate at which you burn calories

 - If you’re at a healthy weight, aerobic and anaerobic exercise may suppress your appetite by altering the hormones ghrelin and peptide YY